vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

   <li><code>sku-selector</code></li>
 </ul>

-> ℹ Check out the full and updated list [here](https://github.com/vtex-apps/store/blob/master/store/interfaces.json#L20).
+> ℹ See the full and updated list [here](https://github.com/vtex-apps/store/blob/master/store/interfaces.json#L20).

 </details>

-<h2>Before you start</h2>
+<h2>Before you begin</h2>

 To build a responsive PDP, the [`flex-layout`](https://developers.vtex.com/docs/guides/vtex-flex-layout) will be used.
-Hence, knowledge of how to use the `flex-layout` block is strongly recommended.
-For more information, please refer to [this](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-flex-layout) guide.
+Hence, knowing how to use the `flex-layout` block is highly recommended.
+For more information, see [this](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-flex-layout) guide.

 ## Practical example

-Consider the following example of a Product Details Page built with the `store.product` and `flex-layout` blocks:
+Consider the following example of a Product Details page built with the `store.product` and `flex-layout` blocks:

 <details>
   <summary>Click here to see the code sample</summary>